-Noëlle Santos is turning to entrepreneurship to bring reading opportunity to fellow residents of this underserved New York City borough.
+Noëlle Santos is turning to entrepreneurship to bring reading opportunities to fellow residents of this underserved New York City borough.

 Last December, Barnes & Noble’s store in the Bronx closed its doors for good, bringing the total number of bookstores in New York City’s second-most populous borough to zero.